 Endocannabinoids and their receptors are found in the brain, organs, connective tissues, glands, and immune cells.
-With this knowledge we can begin to learn why cannabinoids can have such a diverse and profound effect on so many different medical conditions or bodily ailments.
+With this knowledge we can begin to learn why cannabinoids can have such diverse and profound effects from person to person, and can impact so many different medical conditions and bodily ailments.
 This realization and increasing acceptance of the ECS by members of the medical community have been huge contributors to to getting most of the country in support of legalized medical marijuana.

 Researchers have identified the two most active cannabinoid receptors as CB1 and CB2.
-CB1 are predominantly present in the nervous system, connective tissues, glands, and organs – while CB2 is predominantly found in the immune system.
+CB1 receptors are predominantly present in the nervous system, connective tissues, glands, and organs – while CB2 receptors are predominantly found in the immune system.
 With legalization and the opening of more research, time will tell if there are additional cannabinoid receptors and related medical advances.